elastic/elastic-package/docs/howto/sample_data.md

 ### Install elastic-package

-The first thing needed, is an installation of `elastic-package`.
-If you have go installed you can run `go install github.com/elastic/elastic-package@latest`.
-Otherwise you find [here](https://github.com/elastic/elastic-package/tree/main?tab=readme-ov-file#getting-started) different ways how to install `elastic-package.
+The first thing needed, is an installation of `elastic-package`, you can find [here](https://github.com/elastic/elastic-package/tree/main?tab=readme-ov-file#getting-started) different ways how to install it.

 ### Setup Elastic Stack